Irenexzwen/3D-genome-gitbook/chap4-data-visualization/41-give.md

 Here, we'll show few examples to get you prepared before you dive into details and personalized adjustment.
 Part of the showcases are come from [GIVE homepage Examples]() and [Tutorials](https://github.com/Zhong-Lab-UCSD/Genomic-Interactive-Visualization-Engine/tree/master/tutorials).

 ### example1: Create a GIVE viewer based on html code
 With GIVE generator, you can get a short piece of code without much effort.
-Due to the specialized HTML library, personal need and preference can be
+Due to the specialized HTML library, personal preferences can be easily defined by changing parameters of <code>chart-controller </code> or <code>chart-area</code> library.

+S